moderntribe/square-one/docs/theme/components/slider.md

 ### Example Usage

-A gallery panel twig file, being passed the 'slider' var that was assembled by the panel controller using the slider component.
+A Gallery panel twig file, being passed the 'slider' var that was assembled by the panel controller using the slider component.

 ```twig
 {# Panel: Gallery #}